Pupil Premium Strategy Statement

 Challenge numberDetails of Challenge

-5Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
+4Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our under-served pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.

-6Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 4 – 2.5% lower than for non-disadvantaged pupils.
-Attendance of disadvantaged children in 2020 – 2021 was below other children.
-91.7% compared to 95.7% (-4%) Attendance of disadvantaged children in 2021 – 2022 was below other children.
-92.3% compared to 94.7% (-2.4%)
+5Our attendance data over the last 3 years indicates that attendance among under-served pupils has been between 4 – 2.5% lower than for well-served pupils.

 Intended Outcomes